- Oral Motor

 Chewing helps both of my sensory kids!
 We've seen a reduction in pica issues, anxiety, hyperactivity, and less biting other kids once we embraced chewing. - Kellista R.

 When our son is experiencing anxiety about an upcoming event, his perception about his normal everyday stuff gets off-track.
 His world seems to get fuzzier for him.
-So we pull out his light saber chewelry and have it available for him to use in school, in church, in the car, at home.
+So we pull out his bite saber chewelry and have it available for him to use in school, in church, in the car, at home.
 Chewing seems to ground him, which allows him to focus more on the now and not the what-is-to-come. - Jamesie C.

 My son has sensory processing disorder and a severe anxiety on top of other diagnoses.
 When he gets nervous he will stick ANYTHING in his mouth and chew it to pieces.
 He would chew pencils, pens, shirt collar.. and the worst is he would chew his own fingers if he couldn't find something else to fill the compulsion.
 After realizing that his need to chew wasn't a battle we could fight, I researched other options that were safer.
 I came across ARK brick sticks and it was perfect.
 It's small enough he can wear it to school without other kids seeing it.
 The chewing allows him to remain in control and overall he's happier and concentrating better.
 And I don't have to buy extra pencils. - Jordana R.